openalea/openalea/image/doc/user/gui.rst

     :linenos:

     from openalea.image.all import display
-    from PyQt4 import QtGui
-    app = QtGui.QApplication([])
-    w1 = display(im)
+    w1 = display(im, title="An image")

 .. image:: ./images/lena.png

 In VisuAlea, the same function exits in the package :class:`openalea.image.gui`.
-Let us drag and drop the node :class:`~openalea.display` in the workspace.
+Let's drag and drop the node :class:`~openalea.display` in the workspace.

 .. dataflow:: openalea.image.demo display

 .. _point_selection_tool: